11.4 mv: Move (rename) files

 If a destination file exists but is normally unwritable, standard input is a terminal, and the -f or --force option is not given, mv prompts the user for whether to replace the file.
 (You might own the file, or have write permission on its directory.)
 If the response is not affirmative, the file is skipped.

-Note: mv will only replace empty directories in the destination.
+The mv command replaces destination directories only if they are empty.
 Conflicting populated directories are skipped with a diagnostic.

 The program accepts the following options.
 Also see Common options.